LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-05-process-threads-jobs.md

   - The thread is readied for execution by calling `KeReadyThread` It enters the deferred ready queue, the process is paged out, and a page in is requested.

 ### Stage 5: Performing Windows Subsystem–Specific PostInitialization

+`Kernel32.dll` then performs various operations related to Windows subsystem–specific operations to finish initializing the process.
+- Before an executable runs in Windows, multiple checks are performed:
+  - **Validation Checks**: Verifies the executable's image version and applies group policy restrictions (e.g., **application certification**).
+On certain Windows Server editions, additional checks prevent use of **disallowed APIs**.
+  - **Restricted Token Creation**: If software restriction policies apply, a restricted token is created.
+  - **Compatibility Check**: The application-compatibility database is queried for entries related to the process.
+Compatibility settings are stored but applied later.
+- Next, `Kernel32.dll` sends a message to the Windows subsystem to initialize structures for **SxS**, including **manifest** information and** DLL redirection** paths.
+The subsystem receives process and thread handles, creation flags, UI language, and other initialization data, performing these steps:
+  - **Process and Thread Initialization**: `CsrCreateProcess` duplicates handles, sets process priority, and allocates structures (`CSR_PROCESS` and `CSR_THREAD`) to track the new process and thread.
+  - **Session Management**: Updates session process count and assigns a default shutdown level.
+  - **Exception Handling**: Links the exception port to notify the subsystem of second-chance exceptions.
+  - **GUI Initialization**: Shows the application start cursor, allowing five seconds for a GUI response before reverting to a standard cursor.
+- For **elevated processes**, further checks include whether the process was launched via `ShellExecute` with *AppInfo* service elevation.
+If so, the token’s virtualization flag is enabled, or an elevation request is sent for re-evaluation.
+- **Protected processes** skip most **compatibility** and **elevation** checks since they are designed with built-in security to avoid vulnerabilities associated with **shimming** and **virtualization**.

 ### Stage 6: Starting Execution of the Initial Thread